Dallas Braden: Oakland Athletics

-2009
+In 2008, Braden split time between Triple-A Sacramento and Oakland.
+He posted an ERA of 4.14 in 19 MLB games (10 starts), pitching 71 2/3 innings with 41 strikeouts and 25 walks.
 Braden was Oakland's Opening Day starter in 2009, giving up three runs in six innings to the Los Angeles Angels on April 6 and taking the loss.
 He spent the entire season with Oakland, appearing in 22 games (all starts) while compiling an 8–9 record with 3.89 ERA, pitching 136 2/3 innings with 81 strikeouts at 42 walks.

-2010

 On April 6, 2010, Braden's first outing of the season, he struck out a career high 10 batters in seven innings, allowing one run on four hits and walked one.
 He received a no-decision, but the team got the win in the tenth inning.

 On April 22, Braden was pitching against the New York Yankees when he became angry with Yankees third baseman Alex Rodriguez for breaking an unwritten rule when Rodriguez ran across the pitcher's mound on his way back to first base after a foul ball.
 At the end of the inning as the players were switching sides, Braden yelled at Rodriguez.
 Rodriguez offered no apology and later engaged Braden in the press, pointing to his short career and losing record.

-Perfect game

 On May 9, 2010, Braden pitched the 19th perfect game in MLB history against the Tampa Bay Rays in Oakland.
 He did it in 109 pitches, 77 of which were strikes, with catcher Landon Powell behind the plate.
 Braden had lost his mother to melanoma, so pitching the 19th perfect game in major league history was of even greater significance to Braden because he achieved the feat on Mother's Day.
 10 years later, Braden claimed to have pitched the game while hung over.

-The Athletics celebrated the feat during the next homestand.
-On May 17, the A's placed a commemorative graphic on the outfield wall, next to Rickey Henderson's retired number.
-May 21 was called "Dallas Braden Day" by the City of Oakland.
-On May 22, Braden was awarded with the key to the city of Stockton at a Stockton Ports minor league game.

-Braden went on to finish the 2010 season with an 11–14 record in 30 starts for the A's.
+Braden finished the 2010 season with an 11–14 record in 30 starts for the Athletics.
 He threw five complete games along with two shutouts, pitching a total of 192 2/3 innings with 113 strikeouts at 43 walks.

-2011

-Braden went on to pitch in three starts in 2011, with a 1–1 record and 3.00 ERA, before feeling discomfort in his shoulder.
-It was revealed he had a torn capsule in his left shoulder and would need immediate surgery.
+Braden made three starts in 2011, with a 1–1 record and 3.00 ERA, before feeling discomfort in his shoulder.
+He was diagnosed with a torn capsule in his left shoulder and would need immediate surgery.
 Braden missed the remainder of the 2011 season.